 Apart from the obviously amazing pun that carries throughout (unBEETable, anyone?!) the showcase design itself is simple and understated.
 The benefits of this style of design ensures their showcases are easy to navigate, customer friendly, and straight to the point.

-Simple background boxes or tabs keep text to a minimal, and also sets out the main menu clearly.
-The branding and colour palette are also continued through the showcase menus through clever soft focus photography as backgrounds - a great way to amp up a background as opposed to colour blocked colours.
+Simple background boxes or tabs keep text to a minimum, and also set out the main menu clearly.
+The branding and colour palette are also continued through the showcase menus with clever soft focus photography as backgrounds - a great way to amp up a background, as opposed to colour blocked colours.

 - Keep things consistent!
 Carry your brand throughout your whole showcase.

 - Minimalism packs a punch.
 Less is more if you want a real focus on your content and ease of use.

 - Puns are always appropriate.

 - Think about how you're laying out your showcase.
 Think about how many tabs are on each slide - can they be split into submenus?
 Are all tabs on that slide necessary?
 Packing too many hotspots and tabs onto one slide can look messy and be confusing for the user.
 A great way to get around this is to sufficiently wireframe out your slides before you build a showcase!